fetch-rewards/swift-locking/README.md

 ### `@Locked`

-`@Locked` is an attached, peer and accessor macro that generates a private, protected, underscored backing property along with accessors for reading from and writing to that backing property:
+`@Locked` is an attached peer and accessor macro that generates a private, protected, underscored backing property along with accessors for reading from and writing to that backing property:
 ```swift
 @Locked(.checked)